SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 26 October, 2025
+### 📅 Monday, 27 October, 2025
 ------
 ### Events
 ------
-Here are some events that take place on October 26 in the United States:
+Here are some notable events that have occurred in the USA on October 27:

-- **National Day of Mourning**: Observed by many Native Americans to commemorate the loss of their lands and the impact of colonization.
+- **1971**: The first episode of "The Gladiators," directed by concurrent television formats, airs on Wednesday in U.S. Television.

-- **Federation of Fly Fishers Day**: A celebration held by the Federation of Fly Fishers to promote the art of fly fishing and conservation efforts.
+- **1994**: President Bill Clinton signs into law the "Violent Crime Control and Law Enforcement Act", which included a half billion dollars for local police measures and the notorious "3 strikes" provision.

-- **Halloween Plans and Preparations**: Many people start planning and preparing for Halloween on October 26,
+- **1998**: Investigators report that Coca
 ### Positive Qoute
 ------
 "Believe in the magic of new beginnings! ✨🌱💖"